USDC Price Data

 - USDC reserves are held in the custody of leading financial institutions.

 - USDC is different from a central bank digital currency.
-Unlike a CBDC, it is issued by an organisation in the private sector while a CDBC would be issued by a government.
+Unlike a CBDC, it is issued by an organization in the private sector while a CDBC would be issued by a government.

 What determines the price of USDC?